CannyChiu/TechnicalTalentPartnerHub/README.md

 * [InfoQ](https://www.infoq.com/): Great for heavy duty deep dives into all sorts of technical topics and follow software development trends
 * [Pragmatic Engineer](https://newsletter.pragmaticengineer.com): Great for big tech intel and opinion pieces on engineering related topics.

-### **Talent Sourcing, Talent Market Intelligence Practices:**
-* [Company Insights](https://craft.co/): Great for talent market intelligence or sourcing.
-It helps a talent individual assess the shape, size, products and competitors using search filters.
-I loved using this tool when I worked on HCM-niche searches.
-* [Acquisitions](https://www.crunchbase.com/): Useful to pulse check the market.
-* [trueup layoffs tracker](https://www.trueup.io/layoffs): I much prefer the data integrity of trueup vs. layoff fyi.
-Trueup hyperlinks the actual articles discussing the layoff news at various companies.
-* [StackOverflow Dev Survey](https://insights.stackoverflow.com/survey/2021): Every year, I take the time to look through Stack's report to better understand what's happening in the world of Software Development
-* [CBRE - Scoring Top Tech Markets](https://www.cbre.com/insights/reports/scoring-tech-talent-in-north-america-2021#top-talent-markets): Great if you're thinking of trying to identify more niche talent pools outside of the big North American cities
-* [Indeed Hiring Lab](https://www.hiringlab.org/): great for research on individual countries and getting a pulse on hiring appetite by industry & skillset
-* [Talent Sourcing Seniority Ladder](https://docs.google.com/spreadsheets/d/1g5VvxQwaC4L8RI8zPZXeXj0_YnFz1XWKx48s0i9jvxU/edit?usp=sharing): Denys shares an example of a career progression framework for Talent Sourcers.
-Wanted to capture this as a I find Sourcers don't get as much attention or love in most Talent Acquisition organizations.
-* [Talent Sourcing Technical Toolbox](https://wizardsourcer.com/tools/): WizardSourcer is a great place to find different tools to incorporate into your TA tech stack, from things like Boolean generators, Email finders, Github scrapers, Customized Search Engines and much more.
-Must read if you're constantly on the hunt to improve your TA tech stack.
-* [A new future of work: The race to deploy AI and raise skills in Europe and beyond](https://www.mckinsey.com/mgi/our-research/a-new-future-of-work-the-race-to-deploy-ai-and-raise-skills-in-europe-and-beyond?trk=article-ssr-frontend-pulse-lite_little-text-block): great summary of the evolving skills mix organizations will need in the age of Generative AI, provides insights projected to 2030!
-* [Skill Roadmaps](https://roadmap.sh/): great tool that breaks down typical R&D crafts into a road map of related skills - worth diving into when you pivot to a more unknown R&D group.
-* [State of the Software Engineering Market in 2024](https://newsletter.pragmaticengineer.com/p/state-of-eng-market-2024) Gergely speaks on hiring trends in the last year, including fastest growing engineering subdisciplines.

-### **Talent Acquisition Communities:**
-* [TechRecruit](https://www.techrecruit.io/): Stacey has built a really great technical recruiting community, I especially love her Dueling Sourcers web series where Sourcers compete and share their tools used for their various hunts!
-* [Recruiting Brainfood](https://www.recruitingbrainfood.com/ ): Love Hung Lee's community, his website contains a great number of global job boards and he has a facebook community + weekly distribution list of thought-provoking talent acquisition articles.
-I believe he is more tapped into the European hiring markets.
-* [ThePeoplePeopleGroup](https://www.thepeoplepeoplegroup.com/): For my Toronto HR folks, PPG is an awesome slack community for networking and resource sharing among Toronto-based Human Resources Professionals.
-* [Wizard Sourcer](https://wizardsourcer.com/tools/ ): Fantastic website/resource for Boolean strings, recruiter templates and deep dives into different technologies used by Recruiters.
-I tinker around with new tools and this has been a great resource!
-* [One Req](https://onereq.com/): Great community for recruiting professionals to share tips and tricks!
-Big focus on Early Talent/Campus Recruiting!
-* [SOSUV](https://sourcingsummit.net/sosuv/)- Great community of passionate talent sourcing professionals!
-SOSUV runs conferences & meet-ups throughout the year, great community to be involved in.
-Heavy European Talent Sourcing representation.

 ## **Understanding the R&D Business Groups (Engineering, UX, Trust, Data, Product):**